 Who can apply

-Visual arts: Crafts, Design, Digital arts, Fashion, Fine arts, Graphic arts.
+Visual arts: Crafts, Design, Digital arts, Fashion, Fine arts, Graphic arts, Photography

-Photography Performing arts: Circus, Dance, Opera, Performance, Puppetry, Street Art, Theatre.
+Performing arts: Circus, Dance, Opera, Performance, Puppetry, Street Art, Theatre (not music).

 – Applicants and groups of applicants must be individuals, not legal entities.

 – The Applicant has not previously received i-Portunus mobility support.

 i-Portunus provides financial support to help fund the cost of travel (transportation, accommodation etc.) to another Creative Europe country (or several of them).

 – The mobility must be between 15 and 60 days in length, and must take place between 11 October and 31 December 2019.

 – The mobility must focus on one project.

 – A continuous mobility means that beneficiaries have one round-trip travel, to one or several destinations.

 – A segmented mobility means that beneficiaries will travel several times, to one or several destinations.
 Each trip must last a minimum of 5 days, and the total number of days still has to be between 15 and 60.